 Moving freight by water on the River Thames

 There is continued potential for further growth in freight and passenger traffic on the River Thames.
-We will continue to help people make the most of this potential, ensuring that the any plans can safely be accommodated on the already busy river.
+We continue to help people make the most of this potential, ensuring that the any plans can safely be accommodated on the already busy river.
 We strongly supported the "safeguarded wharves" policy of the current and previous Mayors, which protects 50 wharves within Greater London.
 This has involved spending considerable time and money reactivating unused wharves and financially underwriting a compulsory purchase order.

 Environmental impact of moving freight by water on the river Thames

 Studies have shown that movement of freight by water is better for the environment.
 This graph compares the CO2 emissions produced by the four main methods of transport - water, rail, road and air.